santagaz/forcer/README.md

     project/src
     ...

-Alternatively you can rely on default (same for all projects) exclude_... configuration files.
-And just use only "configuration.yml" for your project without folder "forcer_config":
+Alternatively users can rely on default (same for all projects) exclude_... configuration files.
+And use only "configuration.yml" for a project without folder "forcer_config":

     $(master): ls -R
     ./configuration.yml